sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(getDropdownOptions([{value: 1}, {value: 2}])).toEqual([1, 2]) -->

-Or the same with default export:
+Or the same with the default export:

 ```jsx
 const Button = props => (